Carissa-Mayo/regression-salmon-populations/README.md

 # PNW Salmon Population Analysis
 Updated group project from STAT 3400

+## Goal
-## Goal: Using regression analysis to identify key predictors on the declining salmon population in the Northwest.
+Using regression analysis to identify key predictors on the declining salmon population in the Northwest utilizing publicly available environemntal monitoring data and surveys.
+## Results
-## Results: This script sets up to examine Northwest salmon populations as a whole and allows for smaller scale analysis on individual rivers.
+This script sets up to examine Northwest salmon populations as a whole and allows for smaller scale analysis on individual rivers.
 Overall, dams in the rivers have a significant affect on salmon populations as well as fish consumption.
+## Next Steps
-## Next Steps: More analysis and data collection/aggregation is needed to look closer at individual rivers and their specific dam systems.
+More analysis and data collection/aggregation is needed to look closer at individual rivers and their specific dam systems.

 ## Data Tidying & Preparation
 This project brings together salmon population data with hydrology, water quality, rainfall, logging, and fish consumption datasets.
 Because each source uses different formats and naming conventions, a focused tidying pipeline is used to produce one consistent, analysis-ready dataset.